 Also, skin cancer surgery might lead to complications such as bleeding and difficulties with closing the wound.

 Even though chemotherapy and radiation therapy are very effective treatment techniques, they might cause some side effects that may last for weeks, months, or even years involving:

 • Nausea, vomiting

-• Concentration and memory issues
+• Difficulties with concentration and memory

-• General weakness and tiredness
+• Overall state of weakness and tiredness